macroquest/docs/reference/top-level-objects/tlo-finditemcount.md

 [_item_][item] **FindItemCount**[=_name_]

-:   Counts the items using exact name match (case insensntive).
+:   Counts the items using exact name match (case insensitive).
 Will search character inventory
     and any items stored in key rings (illusion, mount, etc).

     ??? example